hrawp/buzzline-02-aaron/README.md

 # buzzline-02-aaron

+This project involved making meaningful changes to a given Producer and Consumer within a Kafka architecture.

-### The main change I made was to have the Producer send JSON elements with the following fields:
+### The main change I made was modifying the Producer to send JSON messages with the following fields:

-               "event_id":
-               "user_id":
-               "action":
-               "timestamp":
+"event_id"

+"user_id"

+"action"

+"timestamp"

-### I changed the Consumer to process JSON.
+### I updated the Consumer to parse and process JSON messages.
-### I also set an alert when the action "PURCHASE" was seen by the Consumer.
+### I also added an alert whenever the "PURCHASE" action is detected by the Consumer.

-The main issue I had was setting the encoding properly.
+The main issue I encountered was properly configuring the encoding between the Producer and Consumer.

-The basic commands below still apply to my updated code.
+The basic commands provided still apply to my updated code.

 Streaming data is often too big for any one machine.
 Apache Kafka is a popular streaming platform that uses publish-subscribe patterns: